wp-plugins/nextgen-facebook/readme.txt

 * Configurable image sizes, title and description lengths for different contexts.
 * Optional fallback to a default image and video for index and search webpages.
 * Supports featured, attached, gallery shortcode, and/or HTML image tags in content.
-* Validates of image dimensions to provide accurate media for social websites.
+* Validates image dimensions to provide accurate media for social websites.
-* Auto-regeneration of innacurate / missing WordPress image sizes.
+* Auto-regeneration of inaccurate / missing WordPress image sizes.
 * Support for embedded videos (iframe and object HTML tags).
 * Fully renders content (including shortcodes) for accurate description texts.
 * Includes author and publisher profile URLs for Facebook and Google Search.